 You can read more about our methodology here

 Trace now allows you to integrate with Xero, reducing the need for manual line item input during data collection.
-To get started, you need to authorise access to Xero via the Trace portal.
+We'll be rolling out integrations with more accounting platforms in the next 6 months.

 Don’t have Xero admin access?
 You can also have your Xero administrator authorise access.